BMIRDS/SlidePreprocessing/README.md

     - Added in config file
     - Purpose: toggle this to specify the output folder structure.
 With 'flattening' True, all the extracted tissues are stored in the same folder, which is useful when generating thumbnail images and wanting to see all the images without traversing folders.
 This also affect folders for patches; all the patches are stored in each folder that corresponds to a class.
     - How to make a previous config file compatible: add "flattening: !!bool False" line in config (yaml) file.
 See [Template file](config/config_template.yaml).
+- "ignore_class" parameter
+    - Added in config file
+    - Purpose: Set this parameter True to avoid creating a folder for each class.
+This scenario is useful when your task is to apply unsupervised learning on slides without ROI annotation.
+    - How to make a previous config file compatible: add "ignore_class: !!bool False" line in config (yaml) file.
+See [Template file](config/config_template.yaml)

 ## How to run for your dataset